 Current Prize Contests:

-At its annual November 2020 meeting in Washington D.C., during the ASEEES conference, the Slovak Studies Association will award a prize for the best graduate student paper in the humanities and social sciences about Slovakia presented in 2017 or later.
-Submissions must be in English, but the conferences where the papers were presented may have taken place outside the English-speaking world.
-The authors are to be members in good standing of the SSA (to join, contact secretary-treasurer Carol Skalnik Leff, email@example.com or visit our website Membership Page.
+At its annual meeting during the 2021 ASEEES conference, the Slovak Studies Association will award a modest financial prize for the best article or book chapter about Slovakia in the humanities and social sciences published in 2018 or later.
+All submissions must be in English, but they can be published anywhere in the world.
+The publication’s author or authors are to be members in good standing of the SSA (to join, contact secretary-treasurer Carol Skalnik Leff, email@example.com or visit our website Membership Page.
 First year membership is free.)

 Recent Prizes Awarded: